 Before you choose a design, style or color, you need to determine what the right layout is going to be for your space.
-Some of the many options to choose from are single booths for 2 people, double booths for up to 4 people and 1/2 and 3/4 circle booths that can accommodate 2-4 people and 3-4 people respectively.
+Some of the many options to choose from are single commercial booths for 2 people, double commercial booths for up to 4 people and 1/2 and 3/4 circle booths that can accommodate 2-4 people and 3-4 people respectively.
 Wall booths with longer benches are also a popular option for spaces with a long back or side wall.

-Another factor in determining layout is whether to fill the space with double sided booths and tables that align perpendicular to a long wall or use long benches with tables that align parallel to the wall.
+Another factor in determining layout is whether to fill the space with commercial double sided booths and tables that align perpendicular to a long wall or use long benches with tables that align parallel to the wall.
 Layouts of this type leave one chair in place, which can be removed to accommodate wheelchairs or high chairs for infants or other patrons with special needs, such as an assistance animal.
 In this configuration, you can also easily seat couples at individual tables or move tables closer together in an instant to seat larger parties.

 When determining the right layout for your space, it's important to also factor in the size of the dining room tables as well.
 A standard table layout is one in which the table edge aligns vertically with the outer edge of the booth seat.
 This provides a comfortable 16-18" in seating depth for patrons.
 If you pair a 30" wide table with a standard depth seat, you will need 72" of clearance from the center of each top cap, whereas a 24" table will only require 66".
-Understanding appropriate booth dimensions and the space necessary for various pieces is critical for designing a layout that will maximize the available space, while still allowing your patrons to dine in comfort.
+Understanding appropriate restaurant booth dimensions and the space necessary for various pieces is critical for designing a layout that will maximize the available space, while still allowing your patrons to dine in comfort.

 2. Color design and style